Essential Facts About the College

 - Historically, the Tuskegee University School of Veterinary Medicine (TUSVM) was established for the training of African Americans in 1945; at a time when African Americans did not have other opportunities to study Veterinary Medicine due to segregation and other racial impediments.
 In 1945, the U.S. had only ten Schools of Veterinary Medicine and it is estimated that fewer than five African Americans were located in the Southern States at that time.

-- The TUSVM is fully accredited by the American Veterinary Medical Association (AVMA).
+(CEO) of the American Veterinary Medical Association (AVMA).

 - The TUSVM is one of 28 Schools/Colleges of Veterinary Medicine in the U.S. But it is the only one in the U.S. that is fully integrated, serving African-Americans, Caucasians, Hispanics, Asians, Native Americans and International students.